oyweilong/TFIP_CET2012_Advanced_Java/command_pattern_explanation.md

-# Command Design Pattern Structure (Figure 1) Explanation
+# commands.Command Design Pattern Structure (Figure 1) Explanation

 ## Overview
-The Command Design Pattern encapsulates a request as an object, thereby allowing you to parameterize clients with different requests, queue operations, and support undo operations.
+The commands.Command Design Pattern encapsulates a request as an object, thereby allowing you to parameterize clients with different requests, queue operations, and support undo operations.

 ## Components Breakdown